-Focus: Develop a set of best practices and a framework for implementing the NIST Identity Assurance Level 2 (IAL2) and Authenticator Assurance Level 2 (AAL2) guidelines in health care
+Focus: Advancing implementation of the NIST Identity Assurance Level 2 (IAL2) and Authenticator Assurance Level 2 (AAL2) guidelines in health care

-CARIN ID Proofing whitepaper – Introduces Health Care organizations to the importance of identity assurance through ID proofing individuals using the NIST guidelines
+The CARIN ID Proofing White Paper introduces health care organizations to the importance of identity assurance through ID proofing individuals using the NIST guidelines.

 ONC FAST Solutions

 The FIDO Alliance uses an open, universal two-factor authentication standard (combination of your finger’s biometric and a cryptographic key built into the hardware in your phone) to eliminate the need for user names and passwords on the internet.
 See their resources:

 The third-party certifiers that independently verify identity providers and their processes.